Psychoanalytic dream interpretation: Common arguments for and against this process

 There are many issues that current psychologists have with psychoanalysis and therefore with its form of dream interpretation.
 Psychoanalysis is a theory that is not easily testable.
 Because the drive behind psychoanalysis is looking at a person's subconscious, there is not an accurate way to measure this scientifically.
 Freud even admitted in "On Narcissism", published in 1914, that the ideas of psychoanalysis are not the foundation of science.
 This all holds true with this form of dream interpretation.
 The word "interpretation" itself leads to questions for how to measure accuracy because everyone has different ways of interpretation.

+One popular theory as to the reasoning behind dreams is Hobson's activation-synthesis theory.
+This theory states that while sleeping we cycle through REM (rapid eye movement) periods about every 90 minutes.
+During these periods various neurotransmitters fire off, causing dreams.
+This theory specifically focuses on an increase of acetylcholine, which increases the activity in the emotional centers of the brain, meanwhile decreases in serotonin and norepinephrine work to decrease activity in areas of the brain that control reason, memory, and attention.
+This means that any dreams presented during REM periods of sleep are our brains' best attempts at making sense of the randomness of information presented.
+Thus, trying to interpret these dreams is akin to trying to make sense out of random gibberish.

 Even though there are many arguments against the use of psychoanalytic dream interpretation and psychoanalysis in general, many psychoanalytic societies and institutes still exist.
 For example, the Boston Psychoanalytic Society and Institute Inc. still uses many forms of psychoanalysis, including the interpretation of dreams.
 For some supports, though, it is easy to become confused in all of the ideas of psychoanalysis and therefore have a hard time defending.
-This is part of what led to the decline of psychoanalysis and psychoanalytic dream interpretation as mentioned earlier.
+This is part of what led to the decline of psychoanalysis and psychoanalytic dream interpretation.

 G. William Domhoff and David Foulkes consider the idea that free association gives access to the latent content of the dream to have been invalidated by experimental psychology, concluding that the method is just arbitrary.

+Therapeutic applications

+Psychoanalytic dream interpretation can be used in various therapeutic settings to help patients gain insight into their unconscious thoughts, emotions, and unresolved conflicts.
+Dream analysis allows patients to explore repressed memories and traumatic events that may be contributing to their current psychological distress.

+Some specific therapeutic applications of dream interpretation include: